 Arco and the whole Sarca valley area are a dreamland for anyone into sport climbing or multi pitch.
 The area has an amazing combination of a beautiful scenery with lakes and olive fields, massive amount of rock, friendly atmosphere and good food.
 It's no surprise that the area has became one of the most popular climbing destinations in Europe.
-[Note: more crags are constantly added and soon these topos will be fully complete!]

 The rock is excellent quality limestone and most of the routes are on vertical or slightly overhanging wall.
 Technical routes with crimps, edges and pockets are well presented, but you can also find crazy overhanging caves here.
 Due to the long history and amount of climbers, some of the routes are rather polished but as there's more than hundred sectors to explore so it's not hard to find places with great friction.
 In addition, thanks to the crazy amount of rock in the area, new sectors are still opened every year!
 The amount of sectors also guarantees that even during the high season you're able to find peaceful and quiet crags.

 Gradewise Arco has something for everyone.
 There's multiple crags with 4-5 grade routes which are very well bolted, so even first-timers can have plenty of fun here.
 For those looking for harder grades there's endless amount of routes to choose from.
 Just check the grade distribution from the crag pages below and find the most suitable sector for you!
 If you're traveling with kids Arco is an excellent place for them too.
 Many crags have short approach and friendly surroundings for the little ones.